datalad-handbook/book/docs/basics/101-130-yodaproject.rst

    snippets to copy and paste.
-However, if you do not want to install any Python packages, do not execute the remaining code examples in this section -- an upcoming section on ``datalad containers-run`` will allow you to perform the analysis without changing with your Python software-setup.
+However, if you do not want to install any Python packages, do not execute the remaining code examples in this section -- an upcoming section on ``datalad containers-run`` will allow you to perform the analysis without changing your Python software-setup.

 .. windowsworkarounds:: You may need to use "python", not "python3"